 The best way to welcome the Year of the Tiger?
 In style, of course.
-Prep your little ones for the best year yet by kitting them out in sought-after pieces from the likes of Burberry, adidas Yeezy and Palm Angels.
+Prep your little ones for the best year yet by kitting them out in sought-after pieces from the likes of Burberry and adidas Yeezy and Palm Angels.

 Not sure where to start?
-Always opt for red: the good luck colour of China.
+Always opt for red: the good luck color of China.
 Looking for a little more guidance?
-Allow us to bring the chicest, coolest red-coloured kidswear pieces available at FARFETCH to your attention.
+Allow us to bring the chicest, coolest red-colored kidswear pieces available at FARFETCH to your attention.
 But before we stimulate your sartorial senses, allow us to inform you – or remind you – about the meaning and history behind Chinese New Year.

 What Does Chinese New Year Represent?